spMohanty/crowdai-criteo-ad-placement-challenge-starter-kit/README.md

 python submit_random_predictions.py --api_key=<YOUR_CROWDAI_API_KEY> --predictions=data/predictions.gz
 ```

+**NOTE** : The actual test set is `criteo_test_release.txt.gz`; the example above is provided to quickly introduce the participants to the problem, and the your submissions will only appear on the leaderboard if you submit a solution for the full test set.
+Clarification is provided in the [dry-run-mode](#dry-run-mode) section.

 # About
 Consider a display advertising scenario: a user arrives at a website where we have an advertisement slot (“an impression”).
 We have a pool of potential products to advertise during that impression (“a candidate set”).
 A “policy” chooses which product to display so as to maximize the number of clicks by the users.